alexnimo/Nimo-Awesome_repo/README.md

           <li>ATTPwn - a computer security tool designed to emulate adversaries.
 The tool aims to bring emulation of a real threat into closer contact with implementations based on the techniques and tactics from the MITRE ATT&CK framework: https://github.com/ElevenPaths/ATTPwn</li>
           <li>NERVE - Network Exploitation, Reconnaissance & Vulnerability Engine: https://github.com/PaytmLabs/nerve</li>
           <li>CHAPS - is a PowerShell script for checking system security settings where additional software and assessment tools, such as Microsoft Policy Analyzer, cannot be installed: https://github.com/cutaway-security/chaps</li>
+          <li>Brim - open source desktop application for security and network specialists.
+Brim makes it easy to search and analyze data from packet captures like those created by Wireshark and structured logs, especially from the Zeek network analysis framework: https://github.com/brimsec/brim </li>
             </span>
             </p3>
             </ul><br>